 At the End

-Then, depending on his ego, he will either switch faction like Stavrii (see story here).
-Here, it is unlucky for him we have “vigilantes” in both factions.
-Or he will go somewhere else: Tanaris, Stranglethorn… He’ll gank when we aren’t online anymore (but we don’t care about what happens while we are eating, sleeping or working).
-He’ll stop ganking (we have seen it) or he’ll quit the game (we have seen it too).
+Or he will go somewhere else: Tanaris, Stranglethorn… He’ll gank when we aren’t online anymore (but we don’t care about what happens while we are eating, sleeping, working or playing something else).
+He will only gank together with friends or in a group which is used in a while before they stop ganking or move somewhere, where we are not defending.
+Otherwise, he’ll stop ganking (we have seen it) or he’ll quit the game (we have seen it too, see for example this one).

 Otherwise, they wouldn’t have this urge to “prove” that they are “superior”!
 QED!
 (Scorpyo)